 In the normal course of business, the Company may from time to time be named as a party to various legal claims, actions and complaints, including matters involving securities, employment, intellectual property, effects from the use of therapeutics utilizing its technology, or others.
 For example, purported class action complaints were filed against the Company and certain of its officers in the U.S. District Court for the District of Massachusetts on January 27, 2014 and January 29, 2014.
 The complaints were consolidated into a single action (Corban v.
 Sarepta, et. al., No. 14-cv-10201) by order of the court on June 23, 2014, and plaintiffs were afforded 28 days to file a consolidated amended complaint.
 The plaintiffs' consolidated amended complaint, filed on July 21, 2014, sought to bring claims on behalf of themselves and persons or entities that purchased or acquired securities of the Company between July 10, 2013 and November 11, 2013.
 The consolidated amended complaint alleged that Sarepta and certain of its officers violated the federal securities laws in connection with disclosures related to eteplirsen, the Company's lead therapeutic candidate for DMD, and seeks damages in an unspecified amount.
 Pursuant to the court's June 23, 2014 order, Sarepta filed a motion to dismiss the consolidated amended complaint on August 18, 2014, and argument on the motion was held on March 12, 2015.
 On March 31, 2015, the Court dismissed plaintiffs' amended complaint.
-Plaintiffs in the Corban suit have filed an amended complaint and the Company plans to file a response by the deadline provided by the court in May 2015.
+On April 30, 2015, plaintiffs in the Corban suit filed a motion for leave seeking to file a further amended complaint, which the Company opposed.
+Following a hearing on August 12, 2015, the Court denied this motion, and on September 22, 2015, the Court dismissed the case.
+The plaintiffs filed a Notice of Appeals for the First Circuit.
+No dates have been set for briefing or oral argument.

 Another complaint was filed in the U.S. District Court for the District of Massachusetts on December 3, 2014 by William Kader, Individually and on Behalf of All Others Similarly Situated v.
 Sarepta Therapeutics Inc., Christopher Garabedian, and Sandesh Mahatme (Kader v.
 Sarepta et.al 1:14-cv-14318), asserting violations of Section 10(b) of the Exchange Act and Securities and Exchange Commission Rule 10b-5 against the Company, Christopher Garabedian and Sandesh Mahatme.
-Plaintiffs' amended complaint, filed on March 20, 2015, alleges that the defendants made material misrepresentations or omissions during the putative class period of April 21, 2014 through October 27, 2014, regarding the sufficiency of the Company's data for submission of an new drug application for eteplirsen and the likelihood of the Food and Drug Administration accepting a new drug application based on that data.
-Plaintiff seeks compensatory damages and fees.
+Plaintiffs' amended complaint, filed on March 20, 2015, alleges that the defendants made material misrepresentations or omissions during the putative class period of April 21, 2014 through October 27, 2014, regarding the sufficiency of the Company's data for submission of an NDA for eteplirsen and the likelihood of the FDA accepting the NDA based on that data.
+Plaintiffs seek compensatory damages and fees.
 The Company received service of the complaint on January 5, 2015.
-Sarepta filed a motion to dismiss the complaint on May 4, 2015, pursuant to the scheduling order entered on February 20, 2015.
+Sarepta filed a motion to dismiss the complaint on May 11, 2015, pursuant to the scheduling order entered on February 20, 2015, which plaintiffs have opposed.
+Oral argument on the motion to dismiss has not been scheduled.